AndrewRCalderon/story-title-vi/analysis/README.md

 make tests
 ```

-## Data
+## Source Data

 We have Title VI complaint logs from the Evironmental Protection Agency (EPA) from multiple sources:

 1. Complaints from Sept.
 1996 to Dec.
 2013 stored in `analysis/source_data/cpi_data/epa-complaints-1996-2013.csv` that CPI received via FOIA for their initial investigation.

 2. Complaints from Jan.
-2014 to Feb.
-9, 2023 that Andrew & Grey pulled from the EPA website stored in `analysis/source_data/epa_data/epa_ecrco_complaints_2014_2023_2_9.csv`
+2014 to June.
+13, 2023 that we pulled from the [EPA website](https://www.epa.gov/external-civil-rights/external-civil-rights-docket-2014-present) and converted using Tabula are stored in `analysis/source_data/epa_data/epa_ecrco_complaints_2014_2023_2_9.csv`.

+The original PDF is in `analysis/source_data/epa_data/source_pdf/External Civil Rights Docket, 2014-Present _ US EPA.pdf`.

 3. Complaints from Jan.
-2014 to 2022 that Andrew & Grey manually verified as a testing dataset stored in `analysis/source_data/manual_data/manual_process_complaint_data_2014_2022.csv`
+2014 to 2023 that Jamie manually verified as a testing dataset stored in `analysis/source_data/manual_data/manual_process_complaint_data_2014_2023.csv`

+## Output Data

+TBD

+## Data Dictonary

+There are categories that the EPA uses to categorize the data.
+The way that the EPA write them into the data isn't always consistent.

+The following is a list of those categories removing some of the inconsistencies:

+- **Rejected** - The unique identifier for the complaint.

+  - **Lack of jurisdiction** - The date the complaint was closed.
+  - **Lack of timely discriminatory act** - The date the complaint was closed.
+  - **Converted to compliance review** - The date the complaint was closed.
+  - **Allegations insuffieciently grounded in fact** - The date the complaint was closed.

+- **Rejected without prejudice** - The date the complaint was filed.
+  - **Not ripe for review**
+- **Rejected and Closed** - The date the complaint was closed.
+  - **ADR Settlment**
+- **Rejected and Admin Closure** - The date the complaint was closed.
+- **Pending** - The type of complaint.
+  - **Under jusrisditional review** - The date the complaint was closed.
+  - **Under investigation** - The date the complaint was closed.
+  - **Information resolution negotiation** - The date the complaint was closed.
+- **Admin Closure** - The date the complaint was filed.
+  - **Complaint withdrawn** - The date the complaint was closed
+- **Rejected and Referred** - The date the complaint was closed.
+  - **Lack of jurisdiction** - The date the complaint was closed.
+- **Not Accepted for Investigation** - The date the complaint was closed.
+- **Resolved** - The date the complaint was closed.
+  - **Through informal resolution Agreement** - The date the complaint was closed.
+- **Technical Assistance to Recipient**

+In `analysis/processors/map_complaint_data.py` we map these categories into simpler categories that allow for analysis.

 ## Analysis